 "Knowing exactly what I had to do almost took a little bit of pressure off," he said.
 "It wasn't as much of a guessing game.
-It just came down to the fact I had to land my run.
-I'm so happy I was able to put it down."

 And, with the fantastic weather in Park City over the weekend, competing was a blast.